KdGaming0/Enhanced-Storage/README.md

 ## Installation

 1. Install Minecraft with **Fabric Loader** for 26.1+.
-2. Download the latest `.jar` from [Modrinth](https://modrinth.com/mod/enhanced-storage).
+2. Download the latest `.jar` from [Modrinth](https://modrinth.com/project/ICyROmSc).
-3. Place **Fabric API** in your `mods` folder.
+3. Added **Fabric API** and **UI Lib** in to your `mods` folder together with the Enhanced Storage.
 MidnightLib are bundled inside the Enhanced Storage jar — no separate downloads needed.
 4. Launch the game.
 The overlay will activate automatically whenever you open a SkyBlock storage container.

 ## Support & Community